S-rita/CoBoard/README.md

   ```sh
 npm install
   ```
-2. Ensure that npm and PostgreSQL are installed on your computer.
+2. Ensure that Node.js and PostgreSQL are installed on your computer.
-2. Create tables for database:
+3. Create tables for the database:
+4. Change your
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Running the Website -->